-St. Luke's Episcopal Hospital, home of Texas Heart Institute (THI), is the first hospital in Houston to use a new heart stent that is the first and only one approved by the FDA for treating patients with coronary artery disease and diabetes.
+St. Luke's, home of Texas Heart Institute (THI), was the first hospital in Houston to use a new heart stent, the first and only one approved by the FDA for treating patients with coronary artery disease and diabetes.
 Read more from St. Luke's.

 See also on this site:

 American Heart Association

 Cardiac Procedures and Surgeries

 Updated August 2014